gohugoio/hugoDocs/content/en/hosting-and-deployment/hosting-on-github.md

 ## Build Hugo With GitHub Action

 GitHub executes your software development workflows.
 Everytime you push your code on the Github repository, Github Actions will build the site automatically.
+You have to generate a [GitHub secret token](https://github.com/settings/tokens/new) with repo access.
+Save that token in repo settings with the title `TOKEN`.

 Create a file in `.github/workflows/gh-pages.yml` containing the following content (based on [actions-hugo](https://github.com/marketplace/actions/hugo-setup)):